berrak/MyMacros/README.md

 └── Uno

 ```
 The organization for sub-folders in `CODE` is very personal.
-For example, use something in line with Arduino's IDE structure similar to Arduino's `File-> Examples` hierarchy (analog, basic, communication, digital, display, neopixel, sensors, usb, ...).
-The drawback with such tree structure is that it becomes profound, and paths get very long.
+However, for a conceptual example, one may use something in line with Arduino's IDE structure, i.e., similar to Arduino's `File-> Examples` hierarchy (analog, basic, communication, digital, display, neopixel, sensors, usb, ...).
+The drawback with such a tree structure is that it becomes profound, and paths get very long.

-For example, the idea is to have one typical *Blink* sketch for all our development boards.
-Thus, when saving the built-in `Blink.ino` sketch say below `CODE,` e.g. `../CODE/basic/blink/blink.ino` but not below any development board directories.
-The header macros will handle any differences between individual boards.
+The fundamental idea is to have one typical *Blink* sketch for all our development boards.
+Thus, when saving the built-in `Blink.ino` sketch below `CODE,` e.g. `../CODE/basic/blink/blink.ino` but **not** below any development board directories.
+The `MyMacros.h` macros will handle any differences between individual boards.

 ```
 ~/Arduino/CODE$ tree -L 1